ionstage/jcore/README.md

 Get or set a parent element of the component's element.
 If you change a parent element, the component's element will be appended into the given parent element.
 You cat set a parent element as null and the component's element will be removed from the DOM tree.
-This DOM insertion and removal is the only implicit changes to a DOM element in jCore library.
+This DOM insertion and removal is the only indirect changes to a DOM element in jCore library.

 ```js
 class MyComponent extends jCore.Component {